sparkflows/sparkflows-docs/docs/user-guide/git-integration/import-project.rst

 Import Project
 =================

-Sparkflows allows you to either import a project from git using a configured Git repo or another repos.
+Sparkflows allows you to either import a project from git using a pre-configured global repo or another new repo.
 The document below describes the ways you can Import projects using different repositories.

 - Go to project-list page.
 - Click on the ``New Project`` button.